 Want to use your excellent credit to score some sweet cash back?
 The Blue Cash Preferred® Card from American Express offers 6% cash back at U.S. supermarkets (up to $6,000 per year in purchases), 3% at U.S. gas stations and select U.S. department stores, and 1% on other purchases.
 If you apply by 1/11/2017, you can earn 10% cash back on purchases at Amazon.com in your first 6 months, up to $200.
 Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 There is a $95 annual fee for this card.

-As a sign-up offer, you can get $150 back in the form of statement credit after you make $1,000 in purchases with your new card in the first three months.
+As a bonus offer, you can earn $150 back in the form of statement credit after spending $1,000 in purchases in your first three months.
 You also get 0% intro APR on purchases and balance transfers for the first 12 months.
-After that, your APR will be a variable rate, currently 12.99%-21.99%, based on your creditworthiness and other factors.
+After that, your APR will be a variable rate, currently 13.24%-23.24%, based on your creditworthiness and other factors.
+Terms and conditions apply.